fbpx

 Massage for Multiple Sclerosis

 Patients should seek the care of a massage therapist in addition to their primary healthcare team for treatment of Multiple Sclerosis.
+There are many benefits of massage therapy when treating diseases.
 Massage should not be received during active (acute) flare ups.
 During subacute, or remission periods, gentle massage should be performed.
 Range of motion exercises and light massage to restore circulation to muscles that have been affected by Multiple Sclerosis is recommended.

 Great care by an experienced massage professionals must be taken to avoid triggering painful spasms.